 A patent must contain a written description of the [[product] [method]] claimed in the patent.
 The written-description requirement helps ensure that the patent applicant actually invented the claimed subject matter.
-To satisfy the written-description requirement, the patent specification must describe each and every limitation of a patent claim, with clear, concise, and exact terms.
+To satisfy the written-description requirement, the patent specification must describe each and every limitation of a patent claim, in sufficient detail, although the exact words found in the claim need not be used, with clear, concise, and exact terms.
 When determining whether the specification discloses the invention, the claim must be viewed as a whole.